imbgvhari-doc/Rectal-Cancer-Dual-AI-Suite-cCR-LPLN-Predictor/README.md

 If utilizing this framework or discussing the feature-pruning biological insights for clinical research, please cite:

-Harishankar BGV, et al. Machine Learning-Driven Prediction of Complete Clinical Response and LPLN Sterilization in Rectal Cancer: Augmenting Organ Preservation.
-Presented at HAI Conclave, Bengaluru, 2026.
+Harishankar BGV, et al. Machine Learning-Driven Prediction of Complete Clinical Response and Lateral Pelvic Lymph Node Sterilization in Rectal Cancer: Augmenting Organ Preservation.